-It can be about your own unique learning story.
+It can be about your own personal learning story.

-Young people are achieving remarkable things, often using using digital technologies.
-Yet much of their work in new learning environments and maker spaces lies way outside the scope of traditional testing.
-We have a need to be able to recognise and evaluate real world learning outcomes alongside the personal competencies and capabilities that fuel this work.
+Young people are achieving remarkable things, often using digital technologies.
+Yet much of their work in new learning environments or maker spaces lies way outside the scope of traditional testing.

-I’m Liz Stevenson and I'm constantly amazed at what is being achieved when we really listen to learners' stories.
-I’ve worked in the areas of health, education and creative design and developed Story Hui as my PhD methodology.
+I’m Liz Stevenson and I'm constantly amazed at what is being achieved when we deeply listen to other people's stories.
+I’ve worked with drawn narrative in the areas of health, education and creative design and developed the Story Hui method of analysis as my PhD methodology.